Manuel Noriega: In popular culture

 British actor Bob Hoskins portrayed Manuel Noriega in the biographical 2000 American television movie Noriega: God's Favorite.
-Noriega was depicted in the video game Call of Duty: Black Ops II.
+Noriega was also depicted in the 2012 video game Call of Duty: Black Ops II.
 In July 2014, he filed a lawsuit against the game company Activision for depicting him and using his name without his permission.
 Noriega, who filed the suit while in prison for murder, claimed he was portrayed as "a kidnapper, murderer and enemy of the state".
-On October 28, 2014, the case against Activision was dismissed by a judge in California.
+On October 28, 2014, the case against Activision was dismissed in California by Judge William H. Fahey.